prashant826/url_shortener/README.md

 If a server goes down will be short on very low integers, But zookeeper service manages the add new server whenever old one is exhausted.
 Also the new unused range is given to newly created server.

 # Redis #

 Once user will create it's short url.
-They will directly try to access the original link for confirmation.
+They will directly try to access the original link for confirmation. <br />
-So using redis to cache the recently created url will be very useful and avoid db task.
+So using redis to cache the recently created url will be very useful and avoid db task.<br />
 If did not find the the data inside cache.
-We can also implement elasticSearch.
+We can also implement elasticSearch. <br />
 If we still not able to find the record then probably we can let db to give us the url.

 # Implementation #

-Implementation of above application is done by using django.
+Implementation of above application is done by using django. <br />
-For database we are going to use rdbms.
+For database we are going to use rdbms. <br />
+Frontend can be done in React or next.js .